alichtman/deadbolt/docs/hacking.md

 1. Copy the `quick-lock.applescript` file into the `Quick\ Lock.workflow` file and export the workflow, signing with `Aaron Lichtman`'s certificate.
 2. Copy the `quick-lock.applescript` file into the `Quick\ Lock.app` file and export the app, signing with `Aaron Lichtman`'s certificate.
 3. Bump the version number in `VERSION`.
-5. Commit and push.
+4. Commit and push.
-4. Draft a new release on GitHub.
+5. $ hub release create -m "MESSAGE" `cat VERSION`